AlgoDM-Fall2023-Team2/Assignment-4/README.md

 # Assignment 4

-image retrieval on basis of text is working image retrieval on basis of image is not working
+image retrieval on basis of text is working image retrieval on basis of image is working

+I am getting the correct ID's.
+Actually fetching the images from the AWS is still left

 to run this application,